Biopsy Tissue Samples for Research

 Types of Biopsies

 There are several different kinds of biopsies.
-Your doctor will choose the type to use based on your condition and the area of your body that needs closer review.
-Whatever the type, you’ll be given local anesthesia to numb the area where the incision is made.
+In particular, your doctor will choose the type to use based on your condition and the area of your body that needs closer review.
+Regardless of the type, the medical staff will give you local anesthesia to numb the area where the incision is made.

-Inside some of your larger bones, like the hip or the femur in your leg, blood cells are produced in a spongy material called marrow.
+For example, in a bone marrow biopsy, inside some of your larger bones, like the hip or the femur in your leg, a spongy material called marrow produces blood cells.

 Needle biopsies